cloudacy/zippen/readme.md

 # snap zip

-`snap-zip` is a small and easy to use zip generator.
+`zippen` is a small and easy to use zip generator.
 It can be used to pack multiple files / buffers into one .zip file / buffer.

 This package was built based on the [**pkware .ZIP File Format Specification**](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT).